Lillian26/workshop_dApp/get_started/cardano-dev-recap.md

 </code>

 Running the command should atleast output a protocol file containing protocol parameters \
-use `ls` command to check files in the directory
+use `ls` command to check files in the directory.

 transaction2:
 `cardano-cli transaction build-raw --tx-in $TxIN2A --tx-in $TxIN2B --tx-out $RECEIVER+0 --tx-out $SENDER+0 --invalid-hereafter 0 --fee 0 --out-file tx2.draft`

-visualising txt1.draft in a text editor: using `nano txt1.draft` command should show a json object containing type, description and cborHex values
+Visualising txt1.draft in a text editor: using `nano txt1.draft` command should show a json object containing type, description and cborHex values.

 To view more information encoded in the cborHex value: \
 `cardano-cli transaction view --tx-body-file tx1.draft`